catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

     result = session.query(User).filter(User.username == 'ed').all()

-This proved to be a great improvement, as it allowed the column-like objects present on the class to gain additional class-specific capabilities not present on those originating directly from the underlying ``Table`` object.
-It also allowed usage integration between different kinds of class attributes, such as those which represent table columns directly, those which represent SQL expressions derived from those columns, and those which represent a linkage to a related class.
-Finally, it provided a symmetry between a mapped class and an instance of that mapped class, such that the same named attribute could provide behavior appropriate to the SQL expression or the data level, based on whether the parent itself were a class or an instance.
+This change in attribute access proved to be a great improvement, as it allowed the column-like objects present on the class to gain additional class-specific capabilities not present on those originating directly from the underlying ``Table`` object.
+It also allowed usage integration between different kinds of class attributes, such as attributes which refer to table columns directly, attributes that refer to SQL expressions derived from those columns, and attributes that refer to a related class.
+Finally, it provided a symmetry between a mapped class, and an instance of that mapped class, in that the same attribute could take on different behavior depending on the type of parent.
+Class-bound attributes return SQL expressions while instance-bound attributes return actual data.

 Anatomy of a Mapping
 ---------------------